Mojo Marinade

 A couple of notes on ingredients:

 Sour oranges vs Navel oranges: It’s worth noting that traditional mojo marinades lean on the tart, citrusy flavor of bitter oranges, a staple ingredient in Cuban cooking.
-Because bitter oranges can be difficult to find in the U.S. (apart from Florida), this Cuban-inspired mojo marinade is made with a combination of navel orange, lemon, & lime.
-The navel orange provides quintessential orangeness, while the lemon & lime add a tart, sour flavor comparable to that of bitter orange.
+Because bitter oranges can be difficult to find in the U.S. (apart from Florida), this Cuban-inspired mojo marinade is made with a combination of navel orange, lemon, and lime.
+The navel orange provides quintessential orangeness, while the lemon and lime add a tart, sour flavor comparable to that of bitter orange.
 If you CAN find bitter oranges easily, by all means, use them in your homemade mojo!

 Fresh vs. dried oregano: Similarly, traditional mojo marinade recipes typically call for fresh oregano.
-Because I find the flavor of fresh oregano to be a bit too bold & astringent, I opt for dried in this homemade mojo recipe.
+Because I find the flavor of fresh oregano to be a bit too bold and astringent, I opt for dried in this homemade mojo recipe.
 An added perk?
-Dried oregano is always on my spice rack – & I’m guessing it’s always on yours too!
+Dried oregano is always on my spice rack – and I’m guessing it’s always on yours too!
 If you DO love the flavor of fresh oregano or you already have some on hand, by all means, use them in your homemade mojo!
 You’ll want about 2 tablespoons, roughly chopped.

 How to make this homemade mojo marinade recipe: